aiman-al-masoud/deixiscript/docs/notes/notes.md

 # number adjectives on noun phrases

+# some lexemes have to be "instrinsic" and some "extrinsic" relative to things.

 # macros should also accept "raw strings" not just lexeme classes

 letter is "a" or "b" or "c" ... digit is "1" or "2" or "3" ... fullstop is "."